 By following this rabbit hole, I learned a lot about WHY things happen in a Wiccan ceremony the way they do.
 I found the internal consistency I needed to support both my understanding and my praxis.
 So, I brought my findings back to the Curmudgeonly priest.

-Conclusion: Yes, the lore of elementals and their rulers who are often called as “The Guardians of the Watchtowers” are Arabic and/or Indian in origin, taught to a German doctor in Constantinople (Turkey) in the 1500’s, who carried that back to Europe and became a renowned Master of Alchemy.
+Conclusion: Yes, the lore of elementals and their rulers who are often called as “The Guardians” are Arabic and/or Indian in origin, taught to a German doctor in Constantinople (Turkey) in the 1500’s, who carried that back to Europe and became a renowned Master of Alchemy.
 He wrote of the Elemental Rulers, which I showed him in a book from 1928 (prior to Gardner’s work) who referenced Paracelsus’ works from the 1500’s.
+But those guardians aren’t necessarily associated with “watchtowers.”
+Nevertheless, elemental beings and their rulers have very old occult roots.

 So there!
 Llewellyn ‘Wicca 101′ books were accurate.
 BOOM.